-Samsung heir Jay Y Lee guilty of bribery, sentenced to five years - Hindustan Times — Nigeria Today
+Samsung leader Jay Y. Lee given five-year jail sentence for bribery - Reuters — Nigeria Today

 |

-Billionaire Samsung heir Lee Jae-yong jailed for five years
+Samsung Heir Lee Jae-yong Jailed for Five Years for Corruption

-Jay Y Lee, Samsung heir, jailed for 5 years in corruption case

 Do you something awesome to share with the world?
 Click here to share